lorenzo-querol/lorenzo-querol/README.md

 🎷 Outside of the academic and tech bubble, I like to play my saxophone and listen to jazz music.
 I also love to cook, work out, and play games!
 I am currently learning Japanese during my free time since I want to study there in the future.

-✈️ I love to travel, specifically to Japan 🗾!
-I always want to experience the unique and diverse culture that the country has to offer, like eating local delicacies or traveling to the smaller, less-known regions. **Currently, I am a research intern at Osaka University!**
+✈️ I love Japan!
+I always yearn to experience the unique and diverse culture that the country has to offer, like eating local delicacies or traveling to the smaller, lesser-known regions.

+**Currently, I am a research intern at Osaka University's [Intelligence and Sensing Laboratory](https://www.is.ids.osaka-u.ac.jp/), working on generative AI!**

 ## 🏆 Achievements